eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 Of course, you could use *Microsoft Word* or a similar program to write content and save as HTML.
 I have already been quite accustomed to Markdown thanks to GitHub and I find it at least as convenient as clicking buttons to format text.
 One thing I believe for sure, is that Markdown is quicker to pickup than pure HTML because Markdown is a lot more intuitive to read and write for us, humans.

 Comment below on your experiences of making your own website.
 Was it WordPress?
-If you're following this as a guide feel free to get in touch for any clarifications.
+If you're following this as a guide, feel free to get in touch for any clarifications.